logto-io/docs/docs/docs/recipes/configure-storage-providers/README.md

 sidebar_position: 10
 ---

-# 💾 Configure storage providers
+# 💾 File storage provider

-To store user uploaded files, Logto uses a storage provider.
+By default, Logto Console uses a text input for static file URLs such as avatars.
+To enable a more intuitive file upload experience with drag and drop, you need to configure a storage provider.

 Logto supports multiple storage providers, including AWS S3, Azure Storage.
 This recipe will show you how to configure a storage provider for Logto.

 The configuration is stored in DB's `systems` table, but it is recommended to use the CLI to configure the storage provider.
 For more information, try the "help" command: